Inflation: Will the Dog Bark This Time?

 Below we outline eight steps we would expect to see before a significant, sustained pickup in the inflation trend.
 There is no guarantee that all of these stages will occur, though each individually is plausible.
 Unless the economy goes through all or most of these phases, based on recent historical experience, we would not expect inflation to rise over the period of the next several years.
 For those nervous about inflation’s return, however, these bear watching—we are already some way down the path.

-• Step 1 – Deep recession causes a societal rethink of the limits of government policy.
+- Step 1 – Deep recession causes a societal rethink over the limits of government policy. ☑

 For inflation to set in, it’s not enough to flood the economy with government demand.
 This largesse must also not “crowd out” private spending, and consumers must not believe stimulus will be withdrawn before the economy fully recovers.
-One way the government can make such a credible “promise to be irresponsible” is to incur debts so high they cannot plausibly be repaid without being monetized (inflated away) by the central bank.
-Indications are this may be happening as well.
+One way the government can make such a credible “promise to be irresponsible” is to incur debts so high they cannot plausibly be paid down without being monetized (inflated away) by the central bank.
 US debt has risen to over 100% of GDP, while the Fed has committed to do whatever it takes to keep rates low for years.

 In the 1960s and 1970s, Keynesian planners believed more-or-less constant pump-priming could maintain aggregate demand growth for years, and effectively abolish the business cycle.
 The stagflation of the 1970s and the rhetorical victory of Milton Friedman’s monetarism eradicated that view.
 What took its place in the halls of Congress and the boardrooms of the Fed was a persistent fear of inflation and suspicion of wasteful and inefficient government spending.
 COVID-19 may be ushering in a generational shift in attitudes toward deficits.
 Deficit hawks seem to be an endangered species on both sides of the aisle.
 Talk of massive fiscal programs such as Green New Deals or $1 trillion infrastructure plans abounds.
 Again, expectations matter more than anything else.
 If the coronavirus relief packages show that a strong fiscal impulse can revive sputtering economies, even at the cost of some inflation, people may come to expect more.
 The austerity that followed Obama’s 2009 stimulus and was imitated across Europe may not be revisited in 2021.